 The Canadian legal system is not perfect; however, it is quite an exquisite beauty.
 With only a few exceptions, I marvel at the equity, fairness, and protections of rights, that it embraces, upholds, and promotes.
 Of course, this also makes it extremely complex.
 This would be the reason that it takes years of specialised education, work, and articling, just to get called to a provincial bar.
 It takes a special kind of person not only to become a lawyer (nope, no bias here lol), but to excel as a lawyer too.
 Freshly minted lawyers demonstrate tireless drive and dedication, and put in excessively long hours of work.
 Many succumb to substance abuse or develop other psychological issues, simply because they do not have the constitution to withstand the pressures of succeeding, or because their personal endeavours and relationships suffer from this strain.
 The strongest are the ones who can survive and flourish under these circumstances.
 Legal representation comes at a premium not only for the expertise of your lawyer, but for the countless years of sacrifice it takes to acquire it.

 Without adequate representation, it is not only criminal cases that typically become stacked against those who do not possess expertise to represent themselves, but also civil, estate, family, immigration, and human rights issues.
 Therefore, access to justice is a critical element to the success of hundreds of thousands of Canadian cases.
 If you did click on the last link (thanks!), then you likely found the Canadian Bar Association’s links to the ‘World Justice Project’ and the ‘Reaching Equal Justice’ report, but even without perusing these it is apparent by the summary of the CBA’s ‘Equal Justice Initiative’ that Canada struggles arguably far more than it ought to with this issue.
 While for the most part I have little interest in the areas of law that equal justice impacts, I do recognise the tremendous importance in the role that organisations designed to bridge these gaps in access to justice plays.
 It is the principle of the matter, in my eyes.
-There’s no question that I value the underlying principles of our legal system, but I believe that their reflections of the foundation of our free and democratic society become jeopardised when ‘justice’ is determined by the size of one’s bank account.
+There’s no question that I value the underlying concepts of our legal system, but I believe that their reflections of the foundation of our free and democratic society become jeopardised when ‘justice’ is determined by the size of one’s bank account.
 How wonderful our legal system is becomes irrelevant once it becomes a game that can only really be won by the privileged, – and it really isn’t that wonderful in these cases now, is it.

 In a nutshell, this is why I personally decide to devote my time to certain organisations.

 Most people who volunteer their time alongside of me are also students who hope to become lawyers, one magical day.
 Some are advocates.
 Many are lawyers already, who practise in the areas mentioned above.
 Lawyers are the ones who provide legal guidance, and everyone else runs the show on administrative levels.
 The latter two categories of volunteers tend to be there because they believe in access to justice, and it’s a fantastic thing to see.
 I will qualify what I am about to say about students specifically by stating that the majority of all three categories of volunteers really do want to help and make some kind of a difference.
 However, the first category of individuals who volunteer their time, who like me are also students, are a bit of a mixed bag at times.
-Some students feel that this sort of activity will make them look good on paper, but their hearts are not really in the game.
+Some students feel that this sort of activity will make them look good on paper or add contacts to their professional rolodexes, but their hearts are not really in the game.
 And you know what?
 It shows.

 How does it show?
 Well, let’s talk about sensitivity training.
 Let’s talk about the fact that it even exists to begin with.